USGS: Small earthquakes continue to shake north-central Kansas - NewsBreak

 USGS: Small earthquakes continue to shake north-central Kansas

 SALINE COUNTY —A series of earthquakes continues in central Kansas.
-The U.S. Geological Survey reported two more...hutchpost.com
+The U.S. Geological Survey reported two more...hayspost.com

 SALINE COUNTY —A series of earthquakes continues in central Kansas.
-The U.S. Geological Survey reported two more...hutchpost.com
+The U.S. Geological Survey reported two more...hayspost.com